 - Application layer reconnaissance and attacks (e.g., banner grabbing, buffer overflows, format string attacks, password guessing, malware transmission).
 Most network-based IDPSs analyze several dozen application protocols.
-Commonly analyzed ones include Dynamic Host Configuration Protocol (DHCP), DNS, Finger, FTP, HTTP, Internet Message Access Protocol (IMAP), Internet Relay Chat (IRC), Network File System (NFS), Post Office Protocol (POP), rlogin/rsh, Remote Procedure Call (RPC), Session Initiation Protocol (SIP), Server Message Block (SMB), SMTP, SNMP, Telnet, and Trivial File Transfer Protocol (TFTP), as well as database protocols, instant messaging applications, and peer-to-peer file sharing software. - Transport layer reconnaissance and attacks (e.g., port scanning, unusual packet fragmentation, SYN floods).
+Commonly analyzed ones include Dynamic Host Configuration Protocol (DHCP), DNS, FTP, HTTP,22 Internet Message Access Protocol (IMAP), Internet Relay Chat (IRC), Network File System (NFS), Post Office Protocol (POP), rlogin/rsh, Remote Procedure Call (RPC), Session Initiation Protocol (SIP), Server Message Block (SMB), SMTP, SNMP, Telnet, and Trivial File Transfer Protocol (TFTP), as well as database protocols, instant messaging applications, and peer-to-peer file sharing software. - Transport layer reconnaissance and attacks (e.g., port scanning, unusual packet fragmentation, SYN floods).
 The most frequently analyzed transport layer protocols are TCP and UDP. - Network layer reconnaissance and attacks (e.g., spoofed IP addresses, illegal IP header values).
 The most frequently analyzed network layer protocols are IPv4, ICMP, and IGMP.
-Many products are also adding support for IPv6 analysis.
-The level of IPv6 analysis that network-based IDPSs can
+The level of IPv6 analysis that network-based IDPSs can perform varies considerably among products.
+Some products can do basic processing of IPv6 and tunneled IPv6 traffic, such as recording source and destination IP

-Although network-based IDPSs can analyze HTTP protocol activity, they usually cannot perform analysis on the use of Web services, such as Simple Object Access Protocol (SOAP) and Extensible Markup Language (XML) messages carried over HTTP.
-Security technologies known as XML gateways or XML firewalls have been created specifically to analyze Web services activity.
+Although network-based IDPSs can analyze HTTP protocol activity, they usually cannot perform analysis on the use of web services, such as SOAP and Extensible Markup Language (XML) messages carried over HTTP.
+Security technologies known as XML gateways or XML firewalls have been created specifically to analyze web services activity.
 In addition to providing intrusion prevention functions, these technologies also perform firewalling, authentication and authorization services, access control, and audit logging.
-More information on XML gateways is available from NIST SP 800-95, Guide to Web Services Security (DRAFT), which is available at http://csrc.nist.gov/publications/drafts.html.
+More information on XML gateways is available from NIST SP 800-95, Guide to Secure Web Services, which is available at http://csrc.nist.gov/publications/PubsSPs.html#800-95.

-perform varies considerably among products.
-Some products provide no IPv6 support or can simply alert administrators that IPv6 activity is present.
-Other products can do basic processing of IPv6 and tunneled IPv6 traffic, such as recording source and destination IP addresses, and extracting payloads (e.g., HTTP, SMTP) for in-depth analysis.
-Some products can do full analysis of the IPv6 protocol, such as confirming the validity of IPv6 options, to identify anomalous use of the protocol.
-Organizations with a current or future need to monitor IPv6 activity should carefully evaluate the IPv6 analysis capabilities of network-based IDPS products.
+addresses, and extracting payloads (e.g., HTTP, SMTP) for in-depth analysis.
+Other products can do full analysis of the IPv6 protocol, such as confirming the validity of IPv6 options, to identify anomalous use of the protocol.
+Organizations with a current or future need to monitor IPv6 activity should carefully evaluate the IPv6 analysis capabilities of network-based IDPS products.23

 - Unexpected application services (e.g., tunneled protocols, backdoors, hosts running unauthorized application services).
-These are usually detected through stateful protocol analysis methods, which can determine if the activity in a connection is consistent with the expected application protocol, or through anomaly detection methods, which can identify changes in network flows and open ports on hosts. - Policy violations (e.g., use of inappropriate Web sites, use of forbidden application protocols).
-Some types of security policy violations can be detected by IDPSs that allow administrators to specify the characteristics of activity that should not be permitted, such as TCP or UDP port numbers, IP addresses, Web site names, and other pieces of data that can be identified by examining network traffic.
+These are usually detected through stateful protocol analysis methods, which can determine if the activity in a connection is consistent with the expected application protocol, or through anomaly detection methods, which can identify changes in network flows and open ports on hosts. - Policy violations (e.g., use of inappropriate websites, use of forbidden application protocols).
+Some types of security policy violations can be detected by IDPSs that allow administrators to specify the characteristics of activity that should not be permitted, such as TCP or UDP port numbers, IP addresses, website names, and other pieces of data that can be identified by examining network traffic.